-here to her cause, are authorized to take up so operated upon the nerves of the troops, arms, to unite into corps, to name officers and that they turned upon their heels and fled, juntae of government, for their organization with all speed, back to Port Principe, and direction, for the purpose of putting them- whither the patriots did not deem it poliselves in communication with the juntas con- tic to follow them, inasmuch as the instituted for the proclamation of the independ habitants of that city, perfectly cowed ence of Cuba, and which have given the initia- down by the queen's troops, were not tive to this movement./ Placed in the imposing brave and generous enough to join them, attitude of making themselves respected, our even in the flush of victory, whereas the compatriots will prefer all the means of per- Creoles ci the interior were not only suasion to those of force; they will protect the brave and patriotic, but also willing to enproperty of neutrals, whatever may be their courage, protect and succor them in every origin ; they will welcome the Peninsulars into their ranks as brothers, and will respect all property.
+By virtue of this declaration, the free sons of Cuba, and the inhabitants of the island who ad. charge settled the fate of the contest, and bere to her cause, are authorized to take up so operated upon the nerves of the troops, arms, to unite into corps, to name officers and that they turned upon their heels and fled, juntas of government, for their organization with all speed, back to Port Principe. and direction, for the purpose of putting them- whither the patriots did not deem it poliselves in communication with the juntas condtic to follow them, masmuch as the instituted for the proclamation of the independ habitants of that city, perfectly cowed ence of Cubs, and which have given the initial down by the queen's troops, were not tive to this movement.
+Placed in the imposing brave and generous enough to join them, attitude of making themselves respected, our even in the flush of victory, whereas the compatriots will prefer all the means of pernumber to those of force; they will protect the property of neutrals, whatever may be their origin; they will welcome the Peninsulars into their ranks as brothers, and will respect all extremity.

-If, notwithstanding our purposes and frater nal intentions, the Spanish government should find partizans obstinately bent upon sustaining it, and we have to owe our liberty to the force. of arms, sons of Cubs, let us prove to the ro-quilla.
-Here they were followed and publics of America which are contemplating us, attacked on the 6th, by General Lemory that we, having been the last to follow their at the head of six hundred men.
-The battle badge of ignominy that still disgraces the free | nor incapable of meriting our liberty and achieving our independence.
+If, notwithstanding our purposes and fraternal intentions, the Spanish government should find partizans obstinately bent upon sustaining it, and we have to owe our liberty to the force of arms, sons of Cuba, let us prove to the reexample does not make us unworthy of them, was short and decisive; the Spaniards

-JOAQUIN DE AQUERO AQUERO.
 FRANCISCO AGUERO ESTRADUA.
+UBALDO ARTEAGA PINA.

-UBALDO ABTEACA PINA.
-July 4, 1851.
+Julu 4, 1851.

-After the reading of the above, the utfiled off from the platform, mingled among the throng, hurriedly communicated the We, then, as provisional representatives of order they had received from their chief,
+After the reading of the above, the ut--death to the Spaniard-Cuba without spoke a few words, in a low voice, to those immediately around him: these filed off from the platform, mingled among the throng, hurriedly communicated the We, then, as provisional representatives of order they had received from their chief,